 What will happen to the original School/Playhouse building?

 The old school building that currently sits on the property will remain intact and in use.
-Redwood Playhouse will continue in their space, and the rest of the building will be used for conference rooms and other services.
+Redwood Playhouse will continue in its space, and the rest of the building will be used for conference rooms and other services.
 The new hospital and clinic are to be constructed on the lot behind the original building.